JLisaW/what-should-i-eat-browser/README.md

 Process

 I started creating this app by creating user stories to help me determine the user experience I wanted.
-I built the backend using Rails which helped me determine the relationships between I started by building the backend to help me determine the API single resource relationships.
-I tested the CURL scrips to make sure my functions were running properly on Rails.
-Then I started creating the front-end functionality using Javascript, Bootstrap, HTML, Handlebars.
+I built the back-end using Rails which helped me determine the relationships.
+I started by building the back-end to help me determine the API single resource relationships.
+I tested the CURL scripts to make sure my functions were running properly on Rails.
+Then I started creating the front-end functionality using Javascript, Bootstrap, HTML, Handlebars, and jQuery.
 I created a basic HTML/CSS for a visual of what I wanted the app to entail and test the functionalities I was going to create.
 Finally I styled the application with CSS.

 ERD and Wireframes